SAEONData/ckanext-accesscontrol/README.md

 This extension has been developed and tested with CKAN version 2.7.4.

-Redis is required for the verification of OAuth2 login callbacks.
+Redis is required for maintaining login state information.

 ## Installation